WangRyan408/rmp-api/README.md

 A basic, up-to-date (as of August 2024) wrapper for RateMyProfessor's GraphQL API built using typescript.
+Forked to add course codes into the response.
+Also hard coded for SJSU

 ## Usage
 ```js